Larouyan/larouyan.github.io/docs/index.md

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->

-Immersed in the sea of floating liters of beer within our minds, let's plunge into the intoxicating analysis of experts and their comparison with the "everyday" beer enthusiasts.
-But how to defines an expert among the customers ?
-Why should we truly trust what we label as expertise?
+Immersed in the sea of floating litters of beer within our minds, let's plunge into the intoxicating analysis of experts and their comparison with the "everyday" beer enthusiasts.
+But how to defines an expert among the customers?
+Why should truly trusting what is labelled as expertise?

-Picture a novice local brewery dreaming of its grand opening.
-Should it place its faith in the masses, in the opinions of the general populace, or should it exclusively lean towards the ratings of the acclaimed experts?
-In the cacophony of choices, should it navigate the path of a crowd-pleaser or trust the experts to turn its brew into the blockbuster highlight of a Saturday night among friends?
+Let's also take the example of a small local brewery that wishes to open.
+Should it rather trust the mass opinion, the public's view?
+Or should it simply rely on expert ratings to turn its beer into an unmissable blockbuster for a Saturday night with friends?

-In this flavorful journey, we dissect the essence of expertise, question the reliability of expert ratings, ponder whether a brewery's destiny lies in the hands of the crowd or the discerning palates of insiders, and if it is worthy to pay for some experts advices.
-Join us in this spirited exploration, where the frothy symphony of data unfolds the secrets of brewing success.
+In this flavorful journey, focus was put on analyzing the reliability of expert ratings, pondering if a brewery’s destiny lies in the hands of the average after-football-game beer drinker or in the discerned palate of insiders.
+Take a beer and dive in this foamy exploration, where the abundance of data unfolds the secrets of brewing success.

 <div style="text-align: center;">
   <img src="/assets/images/dicaprio.png" alt="dicaprio" width="300" height="300">